 Since the minimum requirement of 2 hours in 7 of the 9 competency areas totals 14 hours, applicants may enroll in multiple workshops within certain competency areas and/or may participate in subject area workshops that are longer than 2 hours duration.
 This will allow participants to pursue knowledge and skills that are of special interest to them and/or of particular relevance to their work environments.

-**Please see Appendix A for list of recommended training topics for each of the 9 competency areas.**
+**Please see Appendix A at the bottom of this page for list of recommended training topics for each of the 9 competency areas.**

 Competencies are a set of behaviors encompassing skills, knowledge, abilities, and personal attributes that, taken together, are critical to successful work accomplishment.
 NAGARA’s Certificate in Government Archives and Records Administration (GARA) is tied to completion of education, training, and/or professional development activities designed to provide knowledge and skills to support the nine GARA competency areas.